UseLessUK/minitower_oled/README.md

 2. The script, `sysinfo.py`, is setup to report the IP address of the `eth0` LAN port if you wish to use the Wireless interface then change line 126.

-3. You'll also need to set the required file permissions so the files in `/usr/local/bin` can be executed.
+3. You'll also need to set the required file permissions so the files you place in `/usr/local/bin` can be executed.